-Brief history of organization-
+Brief History of Organization-

-Tiljala Shed also works strongly for the cause of the women and run women empowerment programs through educational projects which have brought changes in the life of the women.
-Though, we still have a long way to go, to change the typical stereotype mindset of Indian men, we need continuous efforts to change the current situation.
-Tiljala Shed strongly believes that the role of men in the empowerment of women is vital.
-The organization’s grassroots strength, perseverance and impact have gained both government and international recognition over the past three decades of its operation, with many of the projects being sponsored or co-sponsored by external agencies (Misereor, AIDOS, Citi Bank, Columbia University).
+Tiljala SHED also works strongly for the cause of women and run women empowerment programs through educational projects which have brought changes in the life of the women.
+However, we still have a long way to go.
+To be able to change the typical stereotype mindset of Indian men, we need continuous efforts to change the current situation.
+The organization’s grassroots strength, perseverance, and impact have gained both government and international recognition over the past three decades of its operation, with many of the projects being sponsored or co-sponsored by external agencies (Misereor, AIDOS, Citi Bank, Columbia University).

-Tiljala SHED has also been involved in many skill building and upscaling of women projects like sanitary napkins, stitching, beauty training, beads bag making, etc. Tiljala SHED is committed to empower the female gender through skill building and upscaling of income so that they become independent in the society.
+Tiljala SHED has also been involved in many skill building and upscaling of women projects like sanitary napkins, stitching, beauty training, beads, bag making, etc. We are committed to empower the female gender through skill building and upscaling of income so that they become independent in the society.
 Financial empowerment of the women brings respect in the family.
-Tiljala SHED is committed to the cause of the women empowerment.
+We are committed to the cause of the women empowerment and we strongly believe that the role of men in the empowerment of women is vital.

 Tiljala SHED aspires to bridge the gap between the affluent and the marginalized and reaches out to those who want to make a change in their lives and in the lives of those who have been historically neglected in our society.
 Tiljala SHED has successfully completed 31 years of service and continuously explores ways to bring in effective governance within the organization.

 – To rehabilitate rag pickers and other urban poor engaged in hazardous employment into mainstream.

 – To rehabilitate high risk rag pickers, homeless, and underage working children through institutional care.

 – To develop a culture that will create an environment where education becomes a primary goal and a possibility for the marginalized.